ChrstphrHll/npc_gen/students/Yoshen Arcaena.md

 year: 2
 guild: Treskal
 partyID: 3
+tags:
+- Dragonborn
+- Ranger
+- Exploration
+- 2nd
+- Treskal
 ---
 # Yoshen Arcaena
 ---
 ### Description
 - 2nd year Dragonborn Ranger in Treskal
-- long spines, Hazel eyes, and black skin
+- long spines, Yellow eyes, and black skin
 - Is Well-bred and Superstitious, and has Malice as their ideal

 ### Organizations